-How Do I Know If My Electrical Equipment Is Safe?
+How Do I Know If an Electrical Device or My Electrical Equipment Is Safe?

 Regardless of whether you’re changing a light bulb or rewiring a plug, the dangers of electricity have the potential to kill.
 Naturally, this leads to a high level of concern when working with electricity, but when it comes to electrical safety there’s a lot of misinformation floating around.
 So, to help keep you safe and confident, it’s time to take a look at how you can tell if your electrical equipment is safe.

 What is an Electrical Device?